tarleb/jats-con-2022/paper.md

 # Advantages and Drawbacks

-The pipeline if well suited for a journal like JOSS, reducing human involvement in the publishing process to a minimum.
+This pipeline is well suited for a journal like JOSS, where there is a heavy focus on automation and reducing manual steps in the publishing process.

 ## Output Formats